parryc/thevoid/templates/leflan/language_lithuanian.md

 Vyriškoji giminė
 : Masculine gender (_v._)

+## To think – Manyti vs. Galvoti vs. Mąstyti

+All three verbs mean "to think", but they are not all used in the same way.
+In the list below, the verbs go from thinking about the least important topic to the most important topic.

+- manyti (expresses an opinion, a single thought)
+- galvoti (the result of thinking recurrently on something, e.g. a thought about something that was more than the spur of the moment)
+- mąstyti (philosophical, expresses the long process of thinking/mulling over a problem)

 # Bibliography
 * <source id="Ambrazas">Vytautas Ambrazas and E. Geniušienė and A. Girdenis and N. Sližienė and D. Tekorienė and A. Valeckienė and E. Valiulytė. _Lithuanian Grammar_.
 Baltos Lankos, 1997</source>